JamesSullivan1/JamesSullivan1.github.io/cv.md

 * Recipient of the University of Calgary McMahon Stadium Society Award for academic merit and demonstrated leadership in athletic endeavours
   - Dec 2014
-* Completed six courses with an A+ mark to date:
+* Completed eight courses with an A+ mark to date:
     * CPSC 301 (Large-Scale Software Design)
     * CPSC 313 (Introduction to Computability)
     * CPSC 331 (Data Structures and Algorithms)
     * CPSC 359 (Computing Machinery II)
+    * CPSC 413 (Design & Analysis of Algorithms I)
+    * CPSC 457 (Principles of Operating Systems)
     * PMAT 418 (Introduction to Cryptography)
     * PHIL 379 (Logic II)